MY ACCOUNT JOIN

 NPI Programming Committee

 The mission of the NPI Programming Committee is to organize, plan, and execute continuing education activities that meet the needs of the organization’s members.
 NPI members and psychotherapists in the greater Nashville community are targeted for attendance at all activities, and the Programming Committee aims to financially benefit the organization while providing quality speakers at a workshop rate that is accessible to all community psychotherapists.
-The Programming Committee is responsible for Monthly Luncheon Programming, The Jennie Adams Spring Workshop (May), The Jules Seeman Fall Symposium (October), and the Connections Retreat (February/March).
+The Programming Committee is responsible for Monthly Luncheon Programming, The Jules Seeman Fall Workshop, the Connections Retreat, and other continuing education opportunities.

 NPI Social Justice Committee